ZZP12/CS7280_Network_Science/M3L07_Modularity_and_Community_Detection/M3L07_Modularity_and_Community_Detection.md

 ## Hierarchical Clustering Approaches – Group Similarity

-Image 9.10 from networksciencebook.com Three approaches, called __single, complete and average cluster similarity__, are frequently used to calculate the community similarity from the __node-similarity matrix $x_{ij}$__.
+Image 9.10 from networksciencebook.com Three approaches, called __single, complete and average cluster similarity__, are frequently used to calculate the community similarity from the __node-similarity matrix__ $x_{ij}$.

 ![M3L07_Fig10](imgs/M3L07_Fig10.jpeg)